-In spite that iron was suspicious from the very beginning, the problem of Coronium was a 70-year standing mystery until unambiguous identification as Fe$^{13+}$ by Grotrian and Edl\'en in 1939.
-The same 70-year time quantum was repeated.
-In 1947 \alf\cite{Alfven:47} advocated the idea that the absorption of AWs is the mechanism of heating the solar corona.
+In spite that iron was suspicious from the very beginning the problem of Coronium was a 70 year standing mystery until unambiguous identification as Fe$^{13+}$ by Grotrian and Edlen in 1939.
+The same 70 year time quantum was repeated.
+In 1947 \alf \cite{Alfven:47} advocated the idea that absorbtion of AW is the mechanism of heating of solar corona.
 Unfortunately the idea by Swedish iconoclast \cite{Dessler:70} was never realized in original form: what can be calculated, what is measured, what is explained and what is predicted.
-That is why there is a calamity of ideas still on the arena, for a contemporary review see the SOHO proceedings \cite{SOHO:04}.
-From a qualitative point of view the narrow width of the transition layer $w=\mathrm{min}\,\left|\mathrm{d} x/ \mathrm{d} \ln T(x)\right|$ is the main property which should be compared against the predictions of other scenarios.
-For example, in order the nanoflare hypothesis to be vindicated \cite{Day:09} such reconnections need to explain the narrow width of the transition layer at the same boundary conditions of wind velocity and temperature.
-Moreover, electric fields of the reconnections heat mainly the electron component of the plasma.
+That is why there is a calamity of ideas still on the arena, for a contemporary review see the SOHO proceedings (\cite{SOHO:04}).
+From qualitative point of view the narrow width of the transition layer $w=\mathrm{min}\,\left|\mathrm{d} x/ \mathrm{d} \ln T(x)\right|$ is the main property which should be compared against the predictions of other scenarios.
+For example, in order for the nanoflare hypothesis to be vindicated \cite{Day:09} such reconnections are needed to explain the narrow width of the transition layer at the same boundary conditions of wind velocity and temperature.
+Moreover electric fields of the reconnections heats mainly the electron component of the plasma.
 How then proton temperature in the corona is higher?
-Launching the \emph{Hinode\/} gave a lot of hints for the existence of AWs in the corona \cite{Pontieu:07}, see also \cite{Jess:09,He:09,Dwivedi:10}.
-However most of the those research was in the UV region when high-frequency AWs which heated are already absorbed.
-All observations are for low-frequency (mHz range) AWs for which the hot corona is transparent.
-The best can be done is to extract the low-frequency behavior of the spectral density of AWs and to extrapolate to higher frequencies responsible for heating.
-So, observed AWs are irrelevant for heating.
-In order to identify AWs responsible for heating, it is necessary to investigate the high-frequency (1 Hz range) AWs in the cold chromosphere using optical, but not UV, spectral lines.
-The first hint in that direction is already found: $20$ mHz AWs have been detected \cite{He:09}.
-However, we are unaware whether new experiments of such a type are planned.
-One of the purposes of the present work is to focus the attention of experimentalists on the 1~Hz range AWs in the chromosphere, which we predict on the basis of our MHD analysis.
-For such purposes we suggest Doppler tomography \cite{Marsh:05} of H$_\alpha$ to be used; Ca lines are another possibility.
-Doppler tomography was successfully used for investigating rotating objects, such as accretion disks \cite{Marsh:88} and solar tornados \cite{tornado}.
-Here we wish to mark also the Doppler tomography by Coronal Multichannel Polarimeter build by Tomczyk \cite{Tomczyk:09}.
-The first observations of periodic variations of full-width-at-half-maximum of H$_{\alpha}$ line profile also gave promising results \cite{Jess:09}.
-For investigating AWs by Doppler tomography we suggest the development of frequency dependent Doppler tomography operating as a lock-in voltmeter.
-The data from every space pixel should be multiplied by $\sin\omega t$ and integrated for many wave periods.
-Finally, one can observe the time averaged distribution of the AW amplitude.
-Systematic investigation of such frequency dependent Doppler tomograms will reveal that Swedish iconoclast \cite{Dessler:70} is again right that the AWs heat the solar corona, after another 70 years of dramatic cornucopia of ideas.
+Launching of Hinode gave a lot of hints for the existence of AW in the corona \cite{Pontieu:07}, see also \cite{Jess:09}.
+However most of the those research was in UV region when high frequency AW which heated are already absorbed.
+All observations are for low frequency (mHz range) AW for which hot corona is transparent.
+The best can be done is the extract low frequency behavior of the spectral density of AW and to extrapolate to higher frequencies responsible for heating.
+So observed AW are irrelevant for the heating.
+In order to identify AW responsible for the heating it is necessary to investigate high frequency (1 Hz range) AW in the cold chromosphere using optical not UV spectral lines.
+We are unaware whether such type of experiments are planned.
+One of the purposes of the present work is to focus the attention of experimentalists on the 1~Hz range AW in the chromosphere, which we predict on the basis of our MHD analysis.
+For such purposes we suggest to be paid special attention to the behavior of oscillations \cite{Kolobov:15} and sunspot waves \cite{Chandra:15} above active regions.
+Another possibility is provided by Doppler tomography \cite{Marsh:05} of H$\alpha$ or Ca lines.
+Doppler tomography was successfully used for investigation of rotating objects, such as accretion disks \cite{Marsh:88} and solar tornados \cite{tornado}.
+Here we wish to mark also the Doppler tomography by Coronal Multi-channel Polarimeter build by Tomczyk \cite{Tomczyk:09}.
+For investigation of AW by Doppler tomography we suggest development of frequency dependent Doppler tomography operating as a lock-in voltmeter.
+The date from every space pixel should be multiplied by $\sin\omega t$ and integrated for many wave periods.
+Finally one can observe time averaged distribution of the AW amplitude.
+Systematic investigation of such frequency dependent Doppler tomograms will reveal that Swedish iconoclast \cite{Dessler:70} is again right that AW heat the solar corona, after another 70 years of dramatic launching of vast variety of ideas.